pavelm75/lnet/README.md

+# Lightweight Networking Library (Fork pavelm75/lnet)

+New features:

+* A small tweak in lFTP, which allows changing the modified date time of the transferred file on the FTP server

+Copyright (c) 2005-2018 by Ales Katona and Micha Nelissen.
+Copyright (c) 2022-2024 by Pavel Mokry.

+# Original ReadMe Content (almindor/lnet)

-# Updated to compile on FreeBSD, Linux, macOS and Windows
+## Updated to compile on FreeBSD, Linux, macOS and Windows

 Quite a few changes were required, but all the examples now compile with FPC 3.2.2 or 3.3.1 on: